makerdao/community/meetups/meetup-diy-kit.md

 ## _Questions on the form:_
 ### Identification
   1. What is your name and contact information?
-  1. What is the name of your event?
+  1. What was the name of your event?
+  1. What was the date of your event?

 ### KPIs
   1. How many people attended the Event